neopragma/teksystems-mainframe-240325/labs/JCL_Labs.md

 Use ISPF Option 3.4 to check the attributes of the new data set to be sure they are what you expected based on your DD parameters.

-From now on, use your COBOL source library for COBOL source code.
+When you run compiles, this will be your target library for executables.

 ### JCL Lab 8 - Sort on two fields